wsconsctl keyboard.encoding=uk

 creates a new window in the session named "mysession".
 Many commands accept other arguments, for example the "new-window" command accepts a "-n" option to give the name of the new window, and "new-session" accepts several arguments to specify the attributes of the initial window created with the session.
 These arguments may naturally be used when a command is bound to a key or executed from the command prompt as well.

 Another useful feature is the ability to split a single window into several sections, called panes.
-You can split a window vertically (top to bottom) with the Ctrl-b " key combination.
+You can split a window vertically (top to bottom) with the Ctrl-b " key combination, and horizontally with the Ctrl-b % combination.
 A pane can be resized up or down with Ctrl-b Alt-Up and Ctrl-b Alt-Down and the active pane changed with Ctrl-b o.
-In addition, a window split in that way may be changed into one of a number of fixed layouts, these are cycled through with Ctrl-b Space but panes in one of these layouts may not be resized.
-In -current, splitting has been extended to support horizontal splitting (Ctrl-b %) and the fixed layouts changed so they are applied once (with the same Ctrl-b Space key strokes) but then may be freely resized and modified both horizontally and vertically.
+In addition, a window split in that way may be changed into one of a number of fixed layouts, which may be cycled through with Ctrl-b Space.

 [FAQ Index] [To Section 6 - Networking] [To Section 8 - General Questions]